ICS 23 / CSE 23: Fundamental Data Structures

 Dropping the course or changing grade option

-I should point out here that I'm generally not able to be on campus on Fridays, so the last day that I'll sign a drop or change card for this course is Thursday, November 8.
+I should point out here that I'm generally not able to be on campus on Fridays, so the last day that I'll be able to sign required forms for this course is Thursday, August 16 (or Thursday, July 19 to be eligible for any kind of refund).

 Academic honesty